The Union Health Ministry notified New Drugs and Clinical Trials Rules, 2019. The aim is to promote clinical research

 the countries to be specified by the DCG with the approval of government from time to time and certain other conditions.

 Aimed at building capacity among Indian researchers to study bio acoustics, the 10-day workshop was conducted at the Indian Institute

 of Science Education and Research (IISER), Tirupati.
-In brief: